AbhayTr/AbhayTr/README.md

 Currently experimenting in the field of AI/ML.
 Pursuing Bachelor of Technology - Computer Science Engineering (2021-25).

-I would like to welcome you to my GitHub projects.
+I want to welcome you to my GitHub projects.
 I hope you find them interesting.
 Happy project surfing!

 For more information about me, you can visit my website https://abhaytr.github.io.